canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

 ***

-The Windows Subsystem for Linux (WSL) somewhat resembles a container hypervisor, a Windows user may have as many Linux distro instances as they wish, either created by the distro-launcher workflow (for the distros delivered through MS Store) or by importing a tarball containing a root filesystem.
+The Windows Subsystem for Linux (WSL) somewhat resembles a container hypervisor.
+A Windows user may have as many Linux distro instances as they wish, either created by the distro-launcher workflow (for the distros delivered through MS Store) or by importing a tarball containing a root filesystem.
 This page assumes the reader is familiar with WSL.
 To learn more about that, please